University of Redlands: Founding

 While currently a secular institution, the University of Redlands' roots go back to the founding of two other American Baptist institutions, California College in Oakland, and Los Angeles University.
 After the 1906 San Francisco earthquake damaged the finances of California College, a Baptist commission began exploring the liquidation of both institutions to develop a new institution in Southern California.
-The Reverend Jasper Newton Field, a Baptist pastor at Redlands, persuaded the Redlands Board of Trade to propose a donation of at least $100,000 and 40 acre for an interdenominational campus on land donated by a K.C.
+Jasper Newton Field, a Baptist pastor at Redlands, persuaded the Redlands Board of Trade to propose a donation of at least $100,000 and 40 acre for an interdenominational campus on land donated by a K.C.
 Wells.
-On June 27, 1907, the Commission voted in favor of the Redlands proposal.
+On June 27, 1907, the commission voted in favor of the Redlands proposal.

 Ground was broken on April 9, 1909, on the hill where the administration building now stands.
 Nine founding faculty members held their first day of classes in the Redlands Baptist Church on September 30, 1909, with 39 students attending.

 On January 27, 1910, the University of Redlands opened its physical doors by occupying the administration building.
 Bekins Hall and the President's mansion were the only two other buildings completed.
 Now-university president Field was charged with further securing $200,000 for endowment, but the 1912 United States cold wave, which wiped out half the California citrus crop and severely damaged the local economy, made this impossible.

 President Field resigned in 1914.
 Victor LeRoy Duke, dean and mathematics professor, became the next president.
 The southern California Baptist community initiated a campaign to raise $50,000 to clear outstanding debt.
 The following spring the Northern Baptist Education Board endorsed the school, promising to help raise an endowment.

 By 1925, the faculty numbered 25, and student enrollment had increased to 465.
 Finances had improved to the extent that, with significant volunteer help, the university was able to erect 12 new buildings by the end of the decade.
 New dormitories, classrooms, a library, a gymnasium, and Memorial Chapel were built.
 A school of education was added.
 A developing alumni base also started to support the university.
 By 1928, the university's endowment was $2.592 million, the fourth largest in the state and among the top ten percent of American universities.